‘Contrary to recent speculation’: Browns respond to report they’re looking into new stadium - NewsBreak

 Monday, a representative for the Haslam Sports Group shared a statement with FOX 8 news, clarifying the team’s moves.

-“Contrary to recent speculation, a recent feasibility study we launched does not contemplate a new stadium or showcase new stadium sites,” said Peter John-Baptiste, senior vice president of communications with Haslam Sports Group.Powerball, Mega Millions keep climbing
+“Contrary to recent speculation, a recent feasibility study we launched does not contemplate a new stadium or showcase new stadium sites,” said Peter John-Baptiste, senior vice president of communications with Haslam Sports Group.Deshaun Watson changes mind, is coming to Cleveland

 Instead, they said they were looking into renovating the current site, while focusing on rehabbing the area around the stadium, as already outlined in a plan shared last year .